nodejs/node/doc/api/modules.md

 If the module identifier passed to `require()` is not a [core](#modules_core_modules) module, and does not begin with `'/'`, `'../'`, or `'./'`, then Node.js starts at the parent directory of the current module, and adds `/node_modules`, and attempts to load the module from that location.
-Node will not append `node_modules` to a path already ending in `node_modules`.
+Node.js will not append `node_modules` to a path already ending in `node_modules`.

 If it is not found there, then it moves to the parent directory, and so on, until the root of the file system is reached.